Choosing a house is emotional. Choosing the right neighborhood for family life is strategic.

 Ask:

-• Where do you drive the most during a normal week (work, school, sports, church, family)?
+- Where do you drive the most during a normal week: work, school, sports, church, or family?

-If you can describe your ideal Tuesday, you’re halfway to choosing the right place.
+For example, if you can describe your ideal Tuesday, you are halfway to choosing the best place.
+In short, daily life beats brochure language every time.

 The “time tax”: commute, errands, and kid logistics